otoledo1/cvar-finance/README.md

   documented as a one-line limitation instead of pulling French library data.

-Full write-up: `additional-metrics-analysis_findings.md` (not part of this repo tree by default — add it under a `writeups/` or `docs/` folder if you want it version-controlled alongside the code).
+Full write-up: `additional-metrics-analysis_findings.md` (not part of this repo tree by default — add it under a `writeups/` or `docs/` folder once those exist if you want it version-controlled alongside the code).

+## Figures

+All in `figures/`, built by `code/generate_figures.py` from `results/` only (no backtest re-run required):

+- **01 — Cumulative wealth curve**: all 8 strategies, log scale.
+- **02 — Drawdown curve**: same 8 strategies; this is where Historical
+  CVaR's shallower 2008 drawdown vs. e.g. mean-variance's -42% becomes
+  visually obvious.
+- **03 — Return-vs-CVaR frontier**: annualized return vs. realized
+  monthly CVaR at 95%, with the Pareto frontier drawn through the non-dominated strategies.
+- **04 — Regime-stratified performance**: annotated heatmap (not grouped
+  bars — with only 5 regimes × 8 strategies, a heatmap reads far better than 40 skinny bars) of mean monthly return by regime, all strategies.
+- **05 — Robustness**: a 4-panel chart (α, lookback, transaction cost,
+  turnover cap) showing Sharpe ratio's sensitivity to each design choice, base case circled, plus the full formatted table (`05_robustness_table_formatted.csv` / `.md`).
+- **06 — Portfolio weight heatmap** *(optional, lower priority per the outline)*: Historical CVaR's allocation across all 12 stocks over time, quarterly average.

 ## Known simplifications (worth naming explicitly in the paper)